Quantitative weak mixing for random substitution tilings: Introduction and statement of results

 This paper is organized as follows.
 In \S\ref{sec:background} the necessary background for tilings and Bratteli diagrams is covered.
 This is followed in \S\ref{sec:RandSub} by a review of the construction of random substitution tilings using graph iterated function systems, which was a construction introduced in \cite{ST:random}.
 The basic theory of locally finite dimensional algebras and their traces is covered in \S \ref{sec:algebras}.
 The ideas of renormalization are introduced in \S\ref{sec:renorm}, where the behavior of the groups of return vectors under the substitution maps (the return vector cocycle) is analyzed, as well as the induced action on traces.
 In \S\ref{sec:LFreturn} elements of the LF algebras instroduced in \S\ref{sec:algebras} are constructed to organize the set of inner products $\langle \lambda,\tau\rangle$ of spectral parameters $\lambda\in\mathbb{R}^d$ and return vectors $\tau$.
 This allows to give bounds of the norms of traces applied to these elements, which are crucial to estimating the growth of twisted integrals, which is done in \S\ref{sec:twisted}.
 A criterion is proved in \S\ref{sec:criterion} giving bounds of the spectral measures of functions in terms of the quantitative behavior of the return vector cocycle.
 This type of result goes by the name of a \textbf{quantitative Veech criterion}, refering to the criterion by Veech for weak mixing in \cite{Veech:metric1}, and the criterion here is a generalization to higher rank of the criterion in \cite{BS:translation}.
 Cohomology is introduced in \S\ref{sec:cohomology} and the basic theory of deformations is introduced.
 A link between the return vector cocycle and the induced action on cohomology is established from which a cohomological quantitative Veech criterion is derived in \S \ref{sec:CQVC}.
 In \S\ref{sec:dimension}, Bufetov and Solomyak's version of the Erd\H{o}s-Kahane argument is used to show that the set of deformation parameters which are bad is very small, allowing the proof of Theorem \ref{thm:main} to be finished, which is done in \S\ref{sec:proofs}.
-The uniform bounds are derived from Theorem \ref{thm:main} in \S \ref{sec:uniform}.
-There are two appendices which include results which are not directly related to the proof of quantitative weak mixing, but they are \emph{not} unrelated to the ideas floating around.
 Appendix \ref{sec:plotTwist} introduces twisted cohomology for tiling spaces basic properties are derived.
-Appendix \ref{app:1} presents a generalization of Kenyon's theorem on the structure of return vectors in the non-stationary setting here. \begin{ack} This work was supported by the NSF grant DMS-1665100.
-I am also very grateful to Alejandro Maass and the Centro de Modelamiento Matem\'atico in Santiago, where some of this work was carried out, for outstanding hospitality during my visit.
-I also want to thank Giovanni Forni for fruitful discussions on twisted integrals, especially suggesting how Theorem \ref{thm:main2} may follow from the (non-uniform) results on quantitative weak mixing, as well as bringing \cite{BS:products} to my attention.
-The suggestion to use Venkatesh's argument to obtain uniform bounds came from Osama Khalil, for which I am grateful.
-Finally, I am grateful to Boris Solomyak for giving valuable feedback which led to improving the exposition of the paper. \end{ack}
+The appendix includes results which are not directly related to the proof of quantitative weak mixing, but they are \emph{not} unrelated to the ideas floating around.